annieco29/annieco29/README.md

 - 👋 Hi, I’m @annieco29
 - 👀 I am a data scientist based in Chicago, IL.
 - 🔥 My focus is in end-to-end data science pipelines, and using machine learning models from scikit-learn and other libraries to predict human behavior and churn.
-- 🌱 I’m currently learning how to use PyTorch to build deep learning models, such as CNNs, RNNs, and NLP models.
+- 🌱 I’m currently learning how to get better and tuning hyper-parameters, spin up front-end visualizations of my data science projects in Streamit, and use PyTorch to train deep learning models.
 - 📫 How to reach me: downtoearthdata.medium.com, downtoearthdata.com, and my TikTok, @downtoearthdata.

 <!---